Taiwing/snow_crash/README.md

 pages dynamically.
 The corresponding page, as it is nicely pointed out by the comment in the script, is served on localhost:4747.

-> If you are using the `vm_launch.bash` script, the 4747 port is mapped to 3333,
-> so you can see the page on localhost:3333.

 There is nothing to be showed right now.
 But like in the last exercise, the perl script has the setuid bit on and belongs to flag04.
 In it we can see a backtick syntax with an echo command and what looks like variable substitution with '$y'.